Admirals (company): Controversies

-Since 2017, FCA has reported at least five cases of clone firms and websites pretending to be Admiral Markets.
+Since 2017, the UK's Financial Conduct Authority (FCA) has reported at least five cases of clone firms and websites pretending to be Admiral Markets (Admirals).
+In May 2025, CySEC warned about a fraudulent website impersonating Admirals.

 In March 2020, media outlets reported that Admiral Markets was leaving the Polish market, although the company denied this, stating that its Polish branch was simply undergoing an "affiliation switch."
 Despite these assurances, the Polish branch closed in March 2021.

 In February 2021, Admiral Markets was fined €32,000 by the Estonian regulator Finantsinspektsioon for alleged non-compliance with its investment service obligations.
-During the crude oil price collapse in April 2020, the company unilaterally changed terms and increased fees for overnight holdings on certain securities without prior client notification, which prompted further fines for transparency issues.
-The company contested the fine in court, and in 2021, the Harju County Court annulled the decision, a ruling later upheld by the Tallinn Circuit Court.
+During the crude oil price collapse in April 2020, Finantsinspektsioon said that the company had unilaterally changed terms and increased fees for overnight holdings on certain instruments without prior client notification.
+The company contested the fine in court, and in 2021, the Harju County Court annulled the decision; this ruling was later upheld by the Tallinn Circuit Court.

-In February 2022, Admiral was fined by Finantsinspektsioon for errors in mandatory regulatory transaction reporting.
-Also in 2022, Admiral's founder Tsikhilov publicly criticized the Estonian government's decision to restrict IT workers from Russia and Belarus, claiming it undermined Estonia's competitiveness by creating labor shortages and driving up salaries in the tech sector.
+In February 2022, Admirals (Admiral Markets AS) was fined €20,000 by Finantsinspektsioon for errors in mandatory transaction reporting.
+Also in 2022, Tsikhilov publicly criticized the Estonian government's decision to bar IT workers from Russia and Belarus (following Russia's invasion of Ukraine), claiming it undermined Estonia's competitiveness by creating labor shortages and driving up costs in the tech sector.